ora-io/tora-docker-compose/README.md

 <img alt="Banner" src="docs/images/Rainbow-Radiating-V1_00167-b.png"/>

-This repo contains the docker compose file and .env configuration file for starting the TORA validator.
+This repo contains the docker compose file and .env configuration file for starting the TORA.

-You can quickly start a TORA validator through this repo and participate in the ORA protocol.
+You can quickly start a TORA node through this repo and participate in the ORA protocol.

 To learn about how to use and build on ORA read the [docs](https://docs.ora.io/doc).

 # Usage
 ### 0. Requirements

-TORA validator has no specific requirements for the operating system.
+TORA has no specific requirements for the operating system.
 It can run on macOS, Linux, or Windows.

 Please confirm that your computer has Docker installed and ensure there is a stable network connection.
-The installation, operation, and upgrade of TORA validator will be completed based on Docker.
+The installation, operation, and upgrade of TORA will be completed based on Docker.

 #### Mininal requirements

-To run a TORA validator your computer must have:
+To run a TORA node your computer must have:
 - Any Operating System but Docker installed.
 - 1-core CPU and 8 GB RAM.
 This configuration is sufficient to run an openLM model server.